Thuppathi-Rahul/Jaeger/README.md

 kubectl apply -f jaeger-deployment.yaml
 ```

 **Uses of Jaeger**
 >
-Performance Bottleneck Analysis: Identify slow services and optimize them.
+🔸Performance Bottleneck Analysis: Identify slow services and optimize them.

-Root Cause Analysis: Trace failures and see where they originate.
+🔸Root Cause Analysis: Trace failures and see where they originate.

-Monitoring Request Latency: View how long a request takes across multiple services.
+🔸Monitoring Request Latency: View how long a request takes across multiple services.

-Service Dependency Visualization: Understand how services interact.
+🔸Service Dependency Visualization: Understand how services interact.

-Alerting Integration: Works with Prometheus and Grafana for alerts and visualization.
+🔸Alerting Integration: Works with Prometheus and Grafana for alerts and visualization.
 >

 **Importance of Jaeger**